 Furthermore, Social Media has become a primary means of gathering & engaging with a specific audience.
 By creating & curating well-designed content to share, graphic designers can target potential buyers, renters or clients for interior design projects.

 Good photography will favourably document the build process, capture neighbourhood scenes, & represent a team with worthy portraiture.
 Graphic designers can also be responsible for capturing images that fit a project’s aesthetic & marketing goals.
-A graphic designer’s work is not limited to creating the project documentation files; for example, the graphic designer assists FF&E designers by producing visual mockups of design intent.
+A graphic designer’s work is not limited to creating the project documentation files; for example, graphic designers assist FF&E designers by producing visual mockups of design intent.

 As a graphic designer working in interior design, I tend not to work on architectural drawings submitted for construction.
 Still, I create artwork files of floor plans & elevation drawings to show design intent for marketing documents, presentations & more.
 They are a way for potential buyers, tenants, or critics to perceive space.